FlorianEagox/WeeaBlind/README.md

 ## Things to do

-- GUI tab to list and select audio / subtitle streams w/ FFMPEG
+- ~~GUI tab to list and select audio / subtitle streams w/ FFMPEG~~
 - ~~Move the tabs into their own classes~~
-- Add labels and screen reader landmarks to all the controls
+- ~~Add labels and screen reader landmarks to all the controls~~
-- Single speaker or multi speaker control switch~~
+- ~~Single speaker or multi speaker control switch~~
 - ~~Download YouTube video with Closed Captions~~
 - ~~GUI to select start and end time for dubbing~~
+- Throw up a Flask server on my website so you can try it with minimal features.
 - Use OCR to generate subtitles for videos that don't have sub streams
 - Use OCR for non-text based subtitles
 - Make a cool logo?